Causal Representation Learning from Multimodal Biomedical Observations: Related Work

-\paragraph{Empirical CRL for multimodal applications.} Unlike aforementioned works that pay significant attention to identifiability, a line of CRL works instead focuses more on the practical applications in various fields, without considering theoretical identifiability. \citet{mao2022towards} assume independent latent variables and propose a two-module amortized variational algorithm to learn representations from medical images and other biological data. \citet{zheng2024multi} develop a contrastive learning-based approach to extract modality-specific and modality-invariant representations from time-series tabular data and language text data for root cause analysis. \citet{rawls2021integrated} leverage behavioral and psychiatric phenotyping and high-resolution neuroimaging data from Human Connectome Project~\citep{van2013wu} and run existing Greedy Fast Causal Inference~\citep{ogarrio2016hybrid} to analyze the causal relations for alcohol use disorder.
-Differently, we provide formal identification theory and further bake the derived insights into our estimation model.
+\paragraph{Empirical CRL for multimodal applications.} In contrast to the previously discussed works that emphasize identifiability, another line of multimodal CRL research prioritizes practical applications in various domains, without addressing theoretical identifiability. \citet{mao2022towards} assume independent latent variables and introduce a two-module amortized variational algorithm to learn representations from medical images and biomedical data. \citet{zheng2024multi} develop a contrastive learning-based approach to extract modality-specific and modality-invariant representations from time-series tabular and textual data for root cause analysis. \citet{rawls2021integrated} leverage behavioral and psychiatric phenotyping alongside high-resolution neuroimaging data from the Human Connectome Project~\citep{van2013wu}, and perform greedy fast causal inference~\citep{ogarrio2016hybrid} to investigate causal relations in alcohol use disorder.
+In contrast, our work establishes formal identification theory and integrates the theoretical insights into our estimation model.

-\paragraph{General multimodal learning.} In a general ML context, multimodal learning involves learning a representation from multimodal data (e.g., text, image, audio) towards specific tasks \citep{manzoor2023multimodality,zhang2020multimodal}.
-Among these representation learning methods for weakly supervised data, contrastive learning \citep{daunhaweridentifiability, wang2022vlmixer, peng2022balanced, radford2021learning, khosla2020supervised, oord2018representation} stands out for its effectiveness, scalability, and robustness, with a prominent example being \texttt{CLIP}~\citep{radford2021learning}.
-In contrast with these works, our work focuses on discovering the causal relationships among the learned underlying factors over multiple modalities, with the goal of generating novel insights into the biological system.